where-is-atin/lerobot-dataset-merger/README.md

-# README (LeRobot Dataset Merger)
+# LeRobot Dataset Merger

 * Be able to merge and split datasets
-* Global statsand frame index recalc efficiently
+* Global stats and frame index recalc efficiently
 * Package as composable over Lerobot: drop-in